Love Addict (album)

 Love Addict is the 14th studio album and second mandopop album by Hong Kong singer Prudence Liew.
 This album marks the first Mandarin language studio album release from Liew since 愛自己 Love Yourself was released in Taiwan in 2000.
 This album is a cover album that consists entirely of songs that were originally sung by male singers.
-This is the first in a series of three cover albums released by Liew in three different languages: the Cantonese album 偷 Stolen Moments came after in July 2012, and an English album titled Reincarnated Love released in July 2017.
+This is the first in a series of three cover albums released by Liew in three different languages: the Cantonese album 偷 Stolen Moments which came after in July 2012, and an English album titled Reincarnated Love which was released in July 2017.

 Album information

 The recording of this album was mixed in 24-bit with a sampling rate of 96 kHz.
-It was then mastered in United States and the discs were compressed and made in Germany in Super Audio CD format.
+It was then mastered in the United States and the discs were compressed and made in Germany in Super Audio CD format.
 Liew has stated that this is a true album for audiophiles.

 Photography for this album was done by Hong Kong actor Chapman To, who is a photography enthusiast and a longtime fan of Liew.
-To admitted that this is the first time he was hired as a paid professional photographer.
+To admitted that this was the first time he had been hired as a paid professional photographer.